 If there’s one exotic location you know the kids are going to love, it’s Thailand.
-There’s pools with water slides!
+There are pools with water slides!
 Unlimited fruit mocktails!
 Other kids to play with!
 More pools!
 Thailand really does tick all the right boxes for an incredible family holiday.

-There are, however, some Thailand holiday destinations that are more family-friendly than others.
+If you’re going to book a trip to Thailand, you should know that there are some holiday destinations that are more family-friendly than others.
 So think of this as your Thailand travel guide; we’ve got the lowdown on the best places to visit in Thailand, the best Thailand holiday destinations and the best Thailand beaches.

 The kids are going to love you for it, and we promise you’ll have an amazing time too.